COPOCO Frequently Asked Questions (FAQ’s)

 1. Are you taking new members?

-Yes, COPOCO is accepting a limited number of new memberships.
-Please contact our Membership Chair Van Nichols at email@example.com.
-Please check out the membership page on our website for current categories and pricing information.
+Yes, COPOCO is accepting new members.
+Please contact our Membership Chair Amy Bairstow at email@example.com or through the “Become a Member” form on this website.
+Please check out the membership page for current categories and pricing information.

 2. When is COPOCO open?